 Remember why sex is so important in a relationship at all costs.
 If you pay close attention to keeping this up, you can protect your relationship from ending.

 When we are in a dating relationship, the expectations are wildly different than marriage for some people.
-The permanency, along with the vows taken when you marry someone make this true.
+The permanency, along with the vows taken when you marry someone, makes this true.

 The best way to protect your relationship from this is to have a conversation.
 Talk about the expectations that you have for one another and how you will solve problems.
 Have a game plan in place for what you will do if an expectation is unmet or not met to its fullest potential.